nixworks/public/news/2010/10/18/index.md

 Iran has demonstrated its hold over the future of Iraqi politics, telling Nouri al-Maliki, the prime minister, to &#034;get rid of America&#034; as he arrived to ask Tehran&#039;s blessing for a second term in office.

 ### [The Convention on Biological Diversity (CBD), a major United Nations gathering, meets in Japan to work out why governments have failed to stop the rapid rate of extinction and loss of habitats by 2010, as they vowed 8 years ago. ](/news/2010/10/18/the-convention-on-biological-diversity-cbd-a-major-united-nations-gathering-meets-in-japan-to-work-out-why-governments-have-failed-to-st.md)
-_Context: Convention on Biological Diversity, Japan, United Nations, extinction_
+_Context: Convention on Biological Diversity, Holocene extinction, Japan, United Nations_

 ### [The Prime Minister of Japan Naoto Kan voices concerns about rowdy anti-Japanese protests in China, sparked by a recent territorial dispute. ](/news/2010/10/18/the-prime-minister-of-japan-naoto-kan-voices-concerns-about-rowdy-anti-japanese-protests-in-china-sparked-by-a-recent-territorial-dispute.md)
 _Context: Chinese, Japan, Naoto Kan, Prime Minister_